-Electric coil cook tops look like a gas stove but cook with electricity.
+Electric coil stove tops look like a gas stove but cook with electricity.
 The electric-powered coil burners provide even heating that can be adjusted according to the heat knobs.
 No flame means a safer way to cook, which might be ideal for families with young kids or curious pets.

-Like the grates on a gas cook top, electric coil burners are prone to sticky residue from cooking.
+Like the grates on a gas stove top, electric coil burners are prone to sticky residue from cooking.
 To clean them well, you must remove the electric coil burners first.
 Gently unplug the burner and wipe it with a sponge soaked in warm, soapy water.
 As you clean, be careful not to get the electrical connection wet.
 Rinse and set aside to dry thoroughly.
-While the burners are drying, wipe down the rest of your electric cook top, getting into every nook and cranny with a damp cloth or sponge.
+While the burners are drying, wipe down the rest of your electric stove top, getting into every nook and cranny with a damp cloth or sponge.
 Once dry, reattach the coil burners.

 If the drip plates beneath the burners are removable, take them out and give them the spa treatment of stove cleaning with this method from cleaning expert Mary Findley of Go Clean.
 Bring vinegar to a boil in the microwave.
 Sprinkle baking soda on pans and carefully pour the boiling vinegar into the pans.
 Let the mixture go to work and soak for 30 minutes.
 Wipe with a wet sponge and rinse.
 Repeat as needed.

 Now that your stove top is sparkling, learn how to clean your oven!